ixnisarg/mini_projects/README.md

 # Python mini projects
-python file to water mark pdf from command line
-Need to add PyPDF2 module
-Need sys module
+These are some cool useful python mini projects just add packages and you

-#good to go
+# good to go